enricobn/scalajs-console-game/README.md

 DEVELOP
 =======
-you can run 'sbt ~fastOptJS' to fast compile and recompile on changes then open index_develop.html
+you can run `sbt ~fastOptJS` to fast compile and recompile on changes then open index_develop.html

 TEST